Homemade Mock Clotted Cream (5 Minutes, 3 Ingredients)

 Recipe FAQs

-For authentic clotted cream, traditional English recipes use unpasteurized full-fat double cream (about 48% fat).
-Since that's not widely available in the U.S., the best substitute is heavy cream with the highest fat content you can find (at least 36%).
-Avoid ultra-pasteurized cream if possible-it doesn't thicken as well and won't give the same rich texture.
+For traditional clotted cream, English recipes often use full-fat double cream.
+Since that isn't widely available in the U.S., use the highest-fat heavy cream you can find, preferably at least 36%.
+Avoid ultra-pasteurized cream if possible, as it may not thicken as well.

-Yes-store it in the refrigerator for up to 3-4 days.
+Yes.
+Store it in an airtight container in the refrigerator for up to 3 to 4 days.
 Bring it to room temperature before serving.

-It's best with scones, of course, but you can also serve it on tea cakes, muffins, or sweet breads.
+It's best with scones, but you can also serve it with tea cakes, muffins, or sweet breads.

 Homemade Clotted Cream